-Employees must request approval for temporary disability leave.
+Employees who are full-time are eligible to request approval for temporary disability leave.
 An employee's notification of need for extended absence due to the employee's own medical condition shall be accepted as a request for temporary disability leave.
 The request must be accompanied by a physician's statement confirming the employee's inability to work and estimating a probable date of return.
 If disability leave is approved, the length of leave is no longer than 180 calendar days.